 SALMON FISHING ———————-

-The opening day for salmon fishing will be announced by WDFW in mid-April.
+The opening day for salmon fishing is set by the state Fisheries Department; we’ll post details when we get them, in April 2016.
 We’re hearing that the Chinook numbers are again going to be very good!

 Coho is another excellent sport fishing which gets going good by mid-June and continues on into August and September.
-Westport fishing for salmon is arguable some of the best anywhere on the planet.
-Indeed, Westport is nicknamed “The Salmon Capital of the World!”
+Our salmon fishing here is great!
+Westport is nicknamed “The Salmon Capital of the World!”

 Silvers might not get as big as kings, but what they lack in size, they more than make up for in dogged tenacity.
 Get one of these fish on your pole and you will see acrobatics, speed, and power.
 Fishing for Silvers and Kings usually require anglers to practice a mooching technique that gives you complete control over hooking and fighting your own fish.
 Mooching is done by lowering your bait to a desired depth, and then fishing the water column as you reel back up.